winternet-studio/flightsim-aircraft-panel/README.md

 - A browser! (only tested with Chrome and Firefox (dragging touch events do not work in Firefox though))
 - A touch screen monitor or tablet or phone (otherwise you still have to use the mouse)
 	- Any touch screen will work but of course the larger the better.
 As of 2020 the best touch screen monitor seems to be the [23" Acer T232HL](https://www.acer.com/ac/en/US/content/model/UM.VT2AA.A01).
 They also have a [27" version, T272HL](https://www.acer.com/ac/en/US/content/model/UM.HT2AA.003).
-- [Microsoft Flight Simulator 2020](https://www.flightsimulator.com/) or any flight simulator supported by FSUIPC
+- [Microsoft Flight Simulator 2020](https://www.flightsimulator.com/) (and *2024* when FSUIPC supports it) or any flight simulator supported by FSUIPC
 - [FSUIPC7](http://fsuipc.com/) (free)
 - [FSUIPC WebSocket Server](http://fsuipcwebsockets.paulhenty.com/) (free)